RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONSTANT:
     ``CONFIGURE_BSP_PREREQUISITE_DRIVERS``

-DATA TYPE:
+OPTION TYPE:
-    List of device driver initializers (``rtems_driver_address_table``).

-RANGE:
-    Undefined or array of device drivers.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This option is BSP specific.
+    The default value is BSP-specific.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

 DESCRIPTION:
-    ``CONFIGURE_BSP_PREREQUISITE_DRIVERS`` is defined if the BSP has device drivers it needs to include in the Device Driver Table.
-This should be defined to the set of device driver entries that will be placed in the table at the *FRONT* of the Device Driver Table and initialized before any other drivers *INCLUDING* any application prerequisite drivers.
+    If

+    * this configuration option is defined by the BSP

+    * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

+    then the value of this configuration option is used to initialize the table of initial user extensions.

 NOTES:
-    ``CONFIGURE_BSP_PREREQUISITE_DRIVERS`` is typically used by BSPs to configure common infrastructure such as bus controllers or probe for devices.
+    The value of this configuration option is placed before the entries of all other initial user extensions (including
+    :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS`).

 .. index:: CONFIGURE_DISABLE_BSP_SETTINGS